RSEAA/RSEAA.github.io/marketing.md

 - We are beginning to post weekly on [LinkedIn](https://www.linkedin.com/company/rseaa/) and [Mastadon](https://social.foss.place/@RSEAA) if you are interested
 - We are hoping to reach out to potential partners, panelists and speakers soon.

-You can see more details at https://rseaa.github.io/ #RSEAA24
+You can see more details at https://rseaa.github.io/ #RSEAA24 #RSE #RSEng

 Please share this within your networks.